Homemade Root Beer Recipe

 - 1 large thumb of thinly sliced fresh ginger root

 - 2 ½ tbsp sarsaparilla

 - 2 ½ tbsp licorice root

 - 1 tbsp dried mint leaves

 - 4 cups dark brown sugar

 - 1 tbsp real vanilla extract

 Combine all ingredients except sugar and vanilla in a saucepan and bring to a simmer for 30 minutes.
 Stir in the sugar and vanilla until dissolved.
-Simmer on lowest hear setting for another 30 minutes until mixture is a bit thicker and syrupy.
+Simmer on lowest heat setting for another 30 minutes until mixture is a bit thicker and syrupy.
 Strain out all the bits then cool.

 Mix 1/2 cup chilled syrup with 1 ½ cups soda water (seltzer).
 Make sure that both the seltzer and the syrup are chilled as it’s the difference in temperature that causes the eruption of fizz up and over your glass.
 Also add syrup to soda, not the other way around.
-I found the final drink to be incredibly flavourful, with all the complexity you would expect from having such diverse flavours mixed together and a creamy mouth feel.
+I found the final drink to be incredibly flavourful, with all the complexity you would expect from having such diverse flavors mixed together and a creamy mouth feel.